jr0cket/javascript-meteor-workshop/index.md

 * [http://enterprise-workshop.herokuapp.com/](Enterprise Java Workshop) - building a Java Spring MVC application and integrating it with a Force.com organisation.
 * [http://java-play-workshop.herokuapp.com/](Java Play Workshop) - build a modern Java application using the Play Framework
+* [http://git-and-github-workshop.herokuapp.com/](Git and Github workshop) - using the most popular distributed version control system to manage your code and collaborate on projects.

 [Back to top...](#top)